mawills/vroom-weather/README.md

+**This project was built with a 4-hour time constraint and with no regard for the aesthetics of the UI.
+If more time were allocated to this project, the first priority would be setting up and adding unit tests.
+Next would be making our API request through a reverse-proxy server (like express) so that our API key isn't exposed to the browser.**

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-If more time were allocated to this project, the first priority would be setting up and adding unit tests to get 100% code coverage.
-Next would be making our API request through a reverse-proxy server (like express) so that our API key isn't exposed to the browser.

 ## Set up dev environment